RESTful web-services in JSIDPlay2

 sudo certbot --apache

-Valid certificates do not last forever, therefore for automatic renewal a cron job is created by Let’s Encrypt.
+Valid certificates do not last forever; therefore, for automatic renewal a cron job is created by Let’s Encrypt.
 Let’s Encrypt already adds the certbot script to renew the certificates regularly.

 To configure that cronjob type 'sudo crontab -e' and add the last line containing jsidplay2cert.